 Another type of at-home vaginal test is a vaginal microbiome test, which detects levels of certain bacteria and other microbes present in your vagina.

 The vaginal microbiome is the complex ecosystem of microorganisms, including bacteria and fungi, that live inside the vagina (aka the vaginal microbiota or vaginal flora).
 Everyone’s vaginal microbiome is unique, but research suggests that a “healthy” microbiome is one dominated by Lactobacillus.
-Lactobacilli protect you from infections by producing lactic acid and keeping your vaginal pH acidic.
-So your vaginal pH will change based on the bacterial makeup of your microbiome.
-That’s why an elevated pH can indicate a vaginal infection like BV.

 So what’s the difference between a vaginal pH test and a vaginal microbiome test?
 A pH test can't reveal which bacteria are present in your vaginal microbiome nor their levels.
 A vaginal microbiome test, on the other hand, can.

 There are different types of vaginal microbiome tests out there, and how comprehensive and accurate a test is depends mainly on the sequencing technology used (aka, how they analyze the results).
 But for the most part, all vaginal microbiome tests can give you an insight into what bacteria and fungi are present in your vagina.
-Evvy’s vaginal microbiome test uncovers over 700 bacteria and fungi, including those missed by traditional testing.
+Evvy’s Vaginal Health Test uncovers over 700 bacteria and fungi, including those missed by traditional testing.
 That way, you can get a high-fidelity breakdown of your microbiome and get to the bottom of any unusual vaginal symptoms you might be experiencing, like itching, odor, and discharge.

 Although vaginal pH tests are nowhere near as comprehensive as vaginal microbiome tests, they’re a lot more accessible and usually stocked in most drugstores — they can be a helpful starting point if you’re in a pinch.
 For example, you start noticing some unusual vaginal symptoms and want to know ASAP if something’s off down there.
 They can offer some peace of mind, or, on the flip side, confirmation that you should schedule that OBGYN check-up.
 But other than telling you whether your pH is out of whack, they’re not particularly useful.